- The

 continental Europe led to the

-development of a new Anglo-
+development of an Anglo-

-Saxon cultural identity, and a
+Saxon cultural identity and a

 - The